 The dev has finally found a way to make Playground LTM work as well, releasing it properly this time around.
 As you can imagine, all Fortcraft lovers flooded in, although we're yet to conduct a proper search for the most creative projects out there.

-As usual, data miners have long cracked open the 4.5 content update, uncovering a bunch of cosmetics that have since been added to Fortnite.
+As usual, data miners have long the 4.5 content update, uncovering a bunch of cosmetics that have since been added to Fortnite.
 Is it just me or did Epic hit the nail on the head with the private eye, investigator noir theme?